-The impact of a change of 10% has been selected as this is considered reasonable given the current level of exchange rates and the volatility observed both on a historical basis and market expectations for future movement.
-When applied to the average Sterling/USD exchange rate of 1.586 and a strengthened exchange rate of 1.745.
+The impact of a change of 10% has been selected as this is considered reasonable given the current level of exchange rates and the volatility observed both on an historical basis and market expectations for future movement.
+When applied to the average Sterling/USD exchange rate of \$1.586/£ this would result in a weakened exchange rate of \$1.428/£ and a strengthened exchange rate of \$1.745/£.
 This range is considered reasonable given the historic changes that have been observed.